abel-yelin/puzzle-durov-today/data/md/how-to-contributing-to-gitbase.md

 ### Your First Code Contribution

-Unsure where to begin contributing to GitBase?
+Unsure where to begin contributing to Major?
 You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues](https://github.com/yourusername/gitbase/labels/beginner) - issues which should only require a few lines of code, and a test or two.
+* [Beginner issues](https://github.com/yourusername/Major/labels/beginner) - issues which should only require a few lines of code, and a test or two.
-* [Help wanted issues](https://github.com/yourusername/gitbase/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.
+* [Help wanted issues](https://github.com/yourusername/Major/labels/help%20wanted) - issues which should be a bit more involved than `beginner` issues.

 ### Pull Requests

 The process described here has several goals:

-- Maintain GitBase's quality
+- Maintain Major's quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible GitBase
+- Engage the community in working toward the best possible Major
-- Enable a sustainable system for GitBase's maintainers to review contributions
+- Enable a sustainable system for Major's maintainers to review contributions

 Please follow these steps to have your contribution considered by the maintainers: